Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

 Now we first establish the theoretical convergence result of AGD under nonconvex and smooth conditions.

-\begin{proposition}[Convergence under diminishing step size] Under assumptions \ref{assum::switch-int}, \ref{assum::eps-sensitive} \ref{assum::same-limit-range}, \ref{assum::lip} and \ref{assum::bound}, if the profit function $l(x, v)$ is twice differentiable in $x$ and the step size $\eta^r$ is diminishing with $\sum_{r=0}^\infty \eta^r=\infty$, the sample size $N$ is sufficiently large and the value range volume $S_\Omega$ is sufficiently small, then any limit point of the sequence generated by AGD algorithm is a stationary point of the profit gradient expectation.
+\begin{proposition}[Convergence under diminishing step size] Under assumptions \ref{assum::switch-int} - \ref{assum::bound}, if the cost function $l(x, D)$ is twice differentiable in $x$ and the step size $\eta^r$ is diminishing with $\sum_{r=0}^\infty \eta^r=\infty$, the sample size $N$ is sufficiently large and the value range volume $S_\Omega$ is sufficiently small, then any limit point of the sequence generated by AGD algorithm is a stationary point of the cost gradient expectation.

 \end{proposition}